-Six Steps: Teach Your Dog to Sit
+Six Steps For Teaching Your Dog to Sit

 - Again, practice is the most important part of this so continue point 4 in short and often sessions